tushartuteja/atlabshiring/index.md

 ### 2. Frontend Developers (0-2, 2-4 years experience)

 You're a React Ninja, understand the in and out of DOM and how browser events work.
-You obsess over getting the job done for the user in the minimum number of clicks and keyboard bindings.
+You obsess over being pixel perfect and getting the job done for the user, even bringing up UX issues you run into while developing and testing your work.

-- You should love **product development and enjoy seeing users use your product.
-You should obsess over user experience (UX) and performance.
-Our users spend as much** as 8 hours a day on the platform.
+- You should love **product development and enjoy seeing users use your product**.
+You should **obsess over user experience (UX) and performance**.
+Our users **spend as much as 8 hours a day** on the platform.

 <aside>
 💡

-Willingness to shift Teams and Stack: Startups move very fast, and sometimes, you have to work in different software domains.
+Willingness to shift Teams and Stack: Startups move very fast, and sometimes, you have to don multiple hats and work in different software domains.

 </aside>